buriy/active_ner/README.md

 ```
 .venv/bin/python -m anno.learn 5
 ```
-The script will do the following:
+The example script works the following way:
- - download lenta dataset from Corus (if it's not already downloaded)
+ - downloads lenta dataset from Corus (if it's not already downloaded)
- - remove up to 5 unapproved documents from the database
+ - removes up to 5 unapproved documents from the database
- - will add instead 5 annotated documents (with predicted annotations).
+ - adds 5 best-to-annotate auto-annotated documents.